wadefagen/datasets/gpa/README.md

 ## Data Source

-All data contains in this repository is data contained in public documents released in response to FOIA requests.
-Some data was excluded by The University of Illinois to adhere to privacy laws.
-A table detailing the FOIA request for each term of data is provided.
+All data contains in this repository is data contained in public documents released by the University of Illinois.
+Some data was excluded by The University of Illinois to adhere to privacy laws (see "Exclusion of Data" note below).

+The source of the data in this dataset is from:

+- Starting with Spring 2025, the data is provided as a service from [Illinois Student Council](https://isc.illinois.edu/).  *(A special thanks to Hunter Farnham and the Senate Committee on Educational Policy for empowering ISC to enable greater access to campus GPA data.)*
+- Data prior to Spring 2025 was released in response to FOIA requests.

 ### Exclusion of Data